Orientation for Freshman Students

 Non-Traditional Student Orientation/Class Registration

-- Register for Freshman Orientation/Class Registration.
+- Claim your NetID and register for Orientation/Class Registration.

 - Upon high school graduation, request all final, official high school and/or college transcripts, along with official AP/IB scores, be sent to MSU.
 Transcripts can be sent by mail to MSU Admissions Office, P.O.
-Box 172190, Bozeman, MT 59717, or by secure electronic delivery service such as Parchment, National Student Clearinghouse or Credential Solutions to email@example.com.
+Box 172190, Bozeman, MT 59717, or by secure electronic delivery service such as Parchment, National Student Clearinghouse or Credential Solutions to [email protected].

-- Visit the Parking Services webpage for information on university parking.
-For questions regarding parking accommodations, please contact Parking Services at firstname.lastname@example.org.
+- Visit the Parking Services webpage for information on University parking.
+For questions regarding parking accommodations, please contact Parking Services at [email protected].

 - Submit your Cat Card photo by downloading the GET Mobile app and following the instructions on the CatCard website.
 For questions regarding CatCards, please contact MSU CatCard at (406) 994-2273.

-At Montana State University, we use ACT/SAT and/or college-level credit to place students into appropriate Math and Writing courses.
-Be sure that you have submitted any and all placement materials (ACT, SAT, AP, IB, Dual Enrollment transcripts, etc.) to the Office of Admissions prior to your Orientation/Class Registration session to make sure that the courses you are placed into reflect your abilities and will keep you on the right track toward graduation.
+At Montana State University, we traditionally use ACT/SAT and/or college-level credit to place students into appropriate Math and Writing courses.
+Be sure that you have submitted any and all placement materials (ACT, SAT, AP, IB, Dual Enrollment transcripts, etc.) that you have to the Office of Admissions prior to your Orientation/Class Registration session to make sure that the courses you are placed into reflect your abilities and will keep you on the right track toward graduation.

 Tel: (406) 994-2311 • Fax: (406) 994-2504 • Email: [email protected]